vlasky/pdf-reader-mcp/memory-bank/activeContext.md

 - **Accepted ~95% test coverage**.
 - **No Sponsorship:** Project will not include sponsorship links or files.
 - **Using TypeDoc CLI for API Doc Generation:** Bypassed script initialization issues.
+- **Ignoring Coveralls Failure:** The CI failure is external to the project code and related to Coveralls service.
+Core checks passed.